SymfonyCasts/verify-email-bundle/README.md

  implementation._

-After running `make:registration-form` and understanding how to use this bundle, you can also validate a users email address anytime.
+After running `make:registration-form` and understanding how to use this bundle, you can validate a users email address anytime.
 An example would be if the user updates their email address.

 ```